How to make a PDF expire

 Let’s now take a look at how to make expiring PDF files and how you can apply PDF expiry in different scenarios.

-A PDF expiration date is one of the most common DRM controls and one of the easiest to set.
+A PDF expiration date is one of the most common DRM controls and one of the most user-friendly to set.
 Right-click on a PDF file and select ‘Make Secure PDF’.
 Then after opening Safeguard PDF writer, follow these steps:

 - Select the “Expiry & Validity” tab